Danube river cruises become popular

 In our opinion, a few half-day long rides isn't really 'cycling the Danube'.
 However, it's better/healthier than no cycling at all.

 Following cruise lines operate river cruises on the Danube: CroisiEurope, Amadeus River Cruises, AmaWaterways, Avalon Waterways, Viking River Cruises, Arosa Cruises, Saga River Cruises, Scylla, Tauck River Cruising and Fred Olsen.
 This list is non-exhaustive and will never be.
-Despite the occasionally challenging water levels don't keep the shipping companies and the passengers from coming.
+Despite facing occasionally challenging water levels, river cruises and passengers keep coming at increasing numbers.

 (Luxury) Danube river cruises where cycle tours are available